wkurzius/curriculum-writing-2018/algebra 2/unit 9.md

 ## Unit Overview

-**Content area:** Algebra 2
+- **Content area**: Algebra 2

-**Unit title:** Probability
+- **Unit title**: Probability

-**Unit time frame:** 10 days
+- **Unit time frame**: 10 days

-**Target Course/Grade Level:** 11
+- **Target Course/Grade Level**: 11

-**Unit Summary:** This unit is a more complex look at probabilty, including looking at sample spaces, complementary events, and conditional events.
+- **Unit Summary**: This unit is a more complex look at probabilty, including looking at sample spaces, complementary events, and conditional events.
 It also applies probability to two-way tables to find marginal and conditional relative frequencies.

 ## New Jersey Student Learning Standards